MICK EVANS PHOTO LLC

 Overheads, lamps, under-counters, sink, cabinets, patio, exteriors...turn 'em all on!
 Please also turn off any screens (computer, tv, smart appliances).

-Consider whether you want to show off the blinds, or the views through the window.
+Consider whether you want to show off the blinds or the views through the window.
+Style curtains and tie-backs as you prefer them.

 Fans off, flags down.

-Ceiling fans, oscillating fans, outdoor flags, or anything moving should be turned off or removed to prevent seeing any movement in photos.
+Ceiling fans, oscillating fans, outdoor flags, or anything moving should be turned off or removed to prevent seeing any movement in photos (remember that each scene is 3-5 separate photos combined into one HDR image).

 Take down the sensitive stuff.